FarisAleemSU/Cibra/README.md

 A term project for the CS310 Course at Sabanci University.

 Application Name: What is the name of your app?
+  -

 Group member's name and ID
+  -
-  -Faris Aleem Ahmad 33570
+  Faris Aleem Ahmad 33570
-  -Ayesha
-  -Emre
+  Ayesha
+  Emre

 Main Purpose: What problem does your app solve?
   -